 Okkarai is the traditional sweet made in Kanyakumari and Tirunelveli Tamil Brahmin families.
-Whether we do other sweets and savories or not, this Okkarai and Inji leghiyam is the must for Diwali.
+Whether we do other sweets and savories or not, this Okkarai and Inji leghiyam are mandatory for Diwali.
 It is a healthy, simple and delicious sweet since it is steamed and less ghee is used.
 Usually and traditionally we make this out of Chana dhal (kadalai paruppu).
-Now we are making this combining Moongh dhal and Chana dhal which is more healthy.
+Now we are making this combining Moongh dhal and Chana dhal which is more healthy...

 - Pre time: 15 mins